 In 2016, six of the Eagles' nine losses came by one-possession deficits, including the first four defeats that ultimately set the stage for a rebuilding season.
-The devastating loss to the Cowboys in the middle of last season followed a similar crumpling blueprint of the one that was seeming to be laid out by Manning and the Giants on Sunday.
+The devastating loss to the Cowboys in the middle of last season followed a similar crumpling blueprint to the one that was appearing to be laid out by Manning and the Giants on Sunday.

 Last season, Smallwood wouldn't have ripped off the 20-yard gain that helped to set up Philly's game-tying field goal.
 They wouldn't have seen the opponent shoot itself in the foot with penalties on a last-minute drive and a botched punt from the opposing punter.
 The team's No. 1 receiver wouldn't have hauled in a critical 18-yard grab with seconds left, setting up the most improbable of game-winning kicks.

 It could be the new personnel, or the development of Wentz and the defense, or just a combination of a lot of things.
-But it's becoming apparent that this year's Eagles squad has an it factor that has been lacking in Philly for several years.
+But it's becoming apparent this year's squad has an X-factor that has been lacking for several years.

 Loser: Training Staff

-We've already discussed the injury of Sproles and its impact, but the Eagles' injury woes go much, much deeper than that.
+We've already discussed the injury to Sproles and its impact, but the Eagles' injury woes go much deeper than that.

 Already hurting at various positions, the Eagles saw two of their most important defenders leave Sunday's game.
 Star defensive tackle Fletcher Cox left with a calf injury, and middle linebacker Jordan Hicks suffered an ankle injury as both didn't return to the game.

-Both players are officially "day-to-day" according to Philadelphia Daily News' Les Bowen, but Bowen added that he "would not expect Cox to be ready to play" against the Chargers.
+Both players are officially "day-to-day," according to Philadelphia Daily News' Les Bowen, but he added that he "would not expect Cox to be ready to play" against the Chargers.

-Of course, the existing Eagles injury report was already hard to look at.
-Cornerback Ronald Darby and safeties Rodney McLeod Jaylen Watkins were out of Sunday's game, and defensive tackle Destiny Vaeao (a prime candidate to replace Cox) has been out since a Week 1 injury.
+The existing Eagles injury report was already hard to look at.
+Cornerback Ronald Darby and safeties Rodney McLeod and Jaylen Watkins were out of Sunday's game, and defensive tackle Destiny Vaeao (a prime candidate to replace Cox) has been out since a Week 1 injury.